breandan/kotlingrad/latex/lafi19/README.md

 # Languages for Inference Workshop at POPL 19

-Kotlin𝛁 was [accepted](https://popl19.sigplan.org/track/lafi-2019#program) to LAFI '19!
+Kotlin∇ was [accepted](https://popl19.sigplan.org/track/lafi-2019#program) to LAFI '19!

 ## Scheudle